Startup Growth Marketing on a Bootstrap Budget

 Bootstrap marketing does three things: (1) Makes your product findable, (2) Builds founder credibility, (3) Activates community.
 All three require effort and creativity, not budget.

-Startups that combine product excellence + founder visibility + community engagement grow 3-5x faster than startups with great product alone.
+Startups that combine product excellence with founder visibility and community engagement consistently grow faster than those relying on product alone, because visibility accelerates the word-of-mouth that great products deserve.

 How Startups Market on Bootstrap Budget?